-25 Unmissable Things to Do in Saint Martin (St. Martin) + St. Maarten
+25 Unbeatable Things to Do in Saint Martin and St. Maarten

-After nearly three weeks exploring this dual-nation island (and also visiting the island three other times too), it wasn’t hard to come up with our favorite things to do in Saint Martin.
+After nearly three weeks exploring this dual-nation island (and also visiting the island three other times), it wasn’t hard to come up with our favorite things to do in Saint Martin.

 This way we got the best of both beautiful worlds, er, countries.

-Even though it’s a tiny Caribbean island, there are many Saint Martin activities to lap up – and almost as many incredible resorts on Saint Martin to rest your sun-kissed body.
+Even though it’s a tiny Caribbean island, there are many activities to lap up – and almost as many wonderful resorts on Saint Martin to rest your sun-kissed body.

-Best things to do in Saint Martin and St. Maarten
+14 Best things to do in Saint Martin (French side)

-When planning your trip to St. Maarten and St. Martin, you’ll want to know the different names for each country – the names for this island are confusing.
+When planning your island vacation, you’ll want to know the different names for both countries, as all the names can get confusing.

-The Saint Martin (French) side is also called St. Martin.
+The Saint Martin (French) side – the northern half – is also called St. Martin.
 The southern Dutch side is called St. Maarten, Sint Maarten and Saint Maarten.
-See, we told you it was confusing.
+See, we told you it was confusing!

 The island’s French side is known for nude beaches, markets, fashion and high-end restaurants.
 It has a French-Caribbean vibe.

 Because it’s like two islands in one, you can have two very different vacations by staying on both sides.
-Talk about maximizing your holiday!
+Talk about getting the most out of your vacay!

 St. Martin/St. Maarten after Hurricane Irma

 Many of the buildings have been repaired.
-But on the French side, in particular, it’s a higgledy-piggledy mashup of renovated restaurants and hotels, along with empty boarded-up buildings.
+But on the French side, in particular, it’s somewhat of a higgledy-piggledy mashup of renovated restaurants and hotels, along with empty boarded-up buildings.

 A lot of the roads on the French side are riddled with potholes too.

 So you can’t go expecting everything to be manicured and tickety-boo.
-But it’s charming nevertheless, and in many ways unique.
+But the island is charming nevertheless, and in many ways unique.

 1) Chill, then party, at a Grand Case beach club

-With 37 beaches, Saint Martin Island (the whole island) isn’t short of dreamy slices of sand and sea.
+With 37 beaches, the island isn’t short of dreamy slices of sand and sea.

-You can always shake out your towel anywhere on the beach for free.
+You can always shake out your towel anywhere on the beach for free, but the real fun (and shade!) is at the beach clubs.

-The French side of the island is known for its beach clubs – and Grand Case is home to some of the most happening ones!
+Indeed, the French side of St. Martin is famous for its beach clubs – and Grand Case is home to some of the liveliest!

-And we can’t forget to mention the cigarette speed boats anchored offshore that could easily feature in James Bond movies!
+Picture topless champagne-sippers, grey-haired Rastafarians, moms toting babies on hips, kids building sandcastles and jetsetters – all mingling together.
+And the cigarette speed boats anchored offshore could easily feature in James Bond movies!

-Here, then, are the best beach clubs in Grand Case.
-They’re typically open from morning right through to the wee hours the next day.
+Below are the best beach clubs in Grand Case, typically open from morning till late.

 Rainbow Café, St Martin